-Harvest: Spring 1988
+Harvest: spring 1988

-Taste: Sweet and mild.
+Taste: sweet and mild

-Oxidation: appx.
-50%
+Oxidation: approx. 50%

-Origin: Fenghuang, Chaozhou, China.
+Origin: Fenghuang, Chaozhou, China

 Preparation: In this blogpost you will find a description of how to brew Oolong tea

-Tip: The aroma in the mouth unfolds best when the tea is not drunk too hot, but waits until it has cooled down a little in the cup.
+Tip: The aroma in the mouth unfolds best when the tea is not drunk too hot.
+Wait until it has cooled down a little in the cup.

 Only logged in customers who have purchased this product may leave a review.